 anne: “Actually, not at all trivial or even personal. ...
 I really can and do run and walk and otherwise exercise everyday, and I just do not eat unfortunate types or amounts of food.
 Simply my choice, and evidently it works.”

 Deep thoughts of great minds.
 At last, economics that everybody can understand.

 Your silly argument has already been answered, see ‘The Humpty Dumpty methodology’ and ‘Humpty Dumpty is back again’.

 When you are happy with Warren Mosler’s economics that’s OK.
 But for the refutation of MMT better see ‘Modern moronomic theory’.

 In economics, everything and the exact opposite has already been said sometime, somewhere, by somebody.
 This exactly is the problem: there is an abundance of opinion and a dearth of knowledge — scientific knowledge, that is: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991, p.
 30)

-Economists do not have the true theory and because of this all economic policy advice has no sound scientific foundation.
-What economists ever derived of their various models and uttered about monetary/fiscal policy is not different from old Roman haruspicy, i.e. the reading of poultry entrails.
+Economists do not have the true theory and because of this, all economic policy advice has no sound scientific foundation.
+What economists ever derived from their various models and uttered about monetary/fiscal policy is not different from old Roman haruspicy, i.e. the reading of poultry entrails.

 The ultimate reason is that the profit theory is false.
 This is rather bad for economics’ claim to be a science as one can easily imagine and it holds for example for Keynes (2011a),* Kalecki (2011b), Post-Keynesians (2011c), Krugman (2014).